 First, let’s focus on the benefits of protein shakes.
 One analysis of 49 studies supports the use of protein supplements to help with muscle growth, while other researchers report that they aid muscle recovery.
 Gym-goers drink them at all times; in the morning to power through early AM workouts or, sometimes, just before bed to help their body refuel.

 And, now, they’re adding CBD to their shakes, too.
-This can be done with an oil, like the CBD Oral Drops, which come with a marked dropper for easy measuring.
+This can be done with an oil, like the Bright Days CBD Oil Drops, which come with a marked dropper for easy measuring.
 While experts usually recommend combining CBD oil with a MCT carrier oil to increase bioavailability, our drops contain coconut oil, so no need for the extra step.